 Megan is originally from the White Mountains of NH and moved to Seattle for graduate school after spending a few field seasons moving around the country and abroad.
 Outside of research Megan enjoys anything outdoors, particularly new activities that get her outside of her comfort zone and require problem solving.
-Backpacking, snowboarding, and biking is how she spends her time outside of the office.
+Backpacking, snowboarding, and trail running is how she spends her time outside of the office.

 University of Washington

-BA in Biology, 2015
+• BA in Biology, 2015

 Boston University